-The Line key LED blinks rapidly in red on incoming calls.
+A line key LED rapidly blinks red when a call is incoming.
 The user can answer the call by:

 - Selecting an audio device.
-The SPA-841 will answer the ringing call.
-If there is more than 1 call ringing at the moment, the call is picked up in ascending order of the Line key number. - Pressing the corresponding Line Key.
-The default audio device will be selected automatically.
+The SPA941 will answer the ringing call.
+If there are simultaneous incoming calls, the call ringing on the lowest numbered line key is answered. - Pressing the corresponding Line Key.
+The default audio device will be automatically selected.